Informatievlaanderen/VSDS-LDES-E2E-testing/ldes-client-sink/README.md

-# E2E Test Sink
+# E2E Client Sink
-The E2E test sink is a small http server used for E2E testing the LDES client NiFi processor.
+The E2E Client Sink is a small HTTP server used for E2E testing the LDES client NiFi processor.

 ## Docker
-The sink can be run as a docker container, using a pre-built container or after creating a docker image for it locally.
-The docker container will keep running until stopped.
+The sink can be run as a Docker container, using a pre-built container or after creating a Docker image for it locally.
+The Docker container will keep running until stopped.

-To create a docker image, run the following command:
+To create a Docker image, run the following command:
 ```bash
 docker build --tag vsds/ldes-client-sink .
 ```

 > **Note**: as of pre-built container [ldes-client-sink:20220718T1542](https://github.com/Informatievlaanderen/VSDS-LDES-E2E-testing/pkgs/container/ldes-client-sink/28801718?tag=20220718T1542) a MongoDB is used as a member store.
 Please ensure you run a MongoDB instance locally or use an online instance.
-Configure the docker container to use that instance or configure and use the [docker compose file](./docker-compose.yml) that has been provided.
+Configure the Docker container to use that instance or configure and use the [Docker compose file](./docker-compose.yml) that has been provided.

-To run the sink docker image mapped on port 9000, you can use:
+To run the sink Docker image mapped on port 9000, you can use:
 ```bash
 docker run -d -p 9000:80 --add-host=host.docker.internal:host-gateway \
 -e MEMBER_TYPE="http://schema.org/Person" -e CONNECTION_URI="mongodb://host.docker.internal:27017" \
 -e DATABASE_NAME="test" -e COLLECTION_NAME="cartoons" vsds/ldes-client-sink
 ```

-The docker run command will return a container ID (e.g. `0cc5d65d8108f8e91778a0a4cdb6504a2b3926055ce10cb899dceb98db4c3eef`), which you need to stop the container.
+The Docker run command will return a container ID (e.g. `0cc5d65d8108f8e91778a0a4cdb6504a2b3926055ce10cb899dceb98db4c3eef`), which you need to stop the container.

 Alternatively you can run `docker ps` to retrieve the (short version of the) container ID.
  ```